Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

 \subsection{PTF (2012-2015)}

 Palomer Transient Factory (PTF) was a wide-field optical time-domain survey using the Samuel Oschin 48-inch Schmidt telescope at Palomar Observatory \citep{law09}.
 PTF observed SDSS1133 in $g$ and Mould-$R$ bands in 2012, 2014, and, 2015.
 Calibrated PTF images were downloaded from the IPAC database \citep{lah14}.
-As in Sections~\ref{sec:sdss} and \ref{sec:panstarrs}, image background variance maps were calculated by using {\tt SExtractor}, and PSF models were created by using {\tt PSFEx}.
-Photometric zero points defined by a 8~pixel diameter aperture taken from the image header \citep[][]{lah14} were rescaled by using the PSF models to represent infinite-aperture zero point magnitudes.
-Then, {\tt GALFIT} analysis was performed to measure the PSF magnitudes of SDSS1133 on the PTF images.
-Multiple measurements obtained on the same day were combined into a single measurement by taking a weighted mean.
-The results are summarized in Table~\ref{tab:photometry_table}.
+As in Sections~\ref{sec:sdss} and \ref{sec:panstarrs}, image background variance maps were calculated by using {\tt SExtractor}, and PSF models were created by using {\tt PSFEx}. photometric zero points defined by a 8~pixel diameter aperture taken from the image header \citep[][]{lah14} were rescaled by using the PSF models to represent infinite-aperture zero point magnitudes.